cantonioupao/pytorch-human_action_recognition_breakfast_dataset-C3D_model_implementation/README.md

 </table>

 ## Introduction
-This repo contains several models for video action recognition, including C3D, R2Plus1D, R3D, inplemented using PyTorch (0.4.0).
+This repo contains several models for video human action recognition, including C3D implemented using PyTorch (0.4.0).
-Currently, we train these models on UCF101 and HMDB51 datasets.
+Currently, we train the model on the Breakfast Action Dataset
-**More models and datasets will be available soon!**

-**Note: An interesting online web game based on C3D model is in [here](https://github.com/jfzhang95/project-demo).**

 ## Installation
-The code was tested with Anaconda and Python 3.5.
-After installing the Anaconda environment:
+The code was tested pip and Python 3.5.

-0. Clone the repo:
+1. Clone the repo:
     ```Shell
     git clone https://github.com/jfzhang95/pytorch-video-recognition.git
     cd pytorch-video-recognition
     ```

-1. Install dependencies:
+2. Install dependencies:

     For PyTorch dependency, see [pytorch.org](https://pytorch.org/) for more details.